Adithyan-R-K/Rex-Chat-/README.md

 # Rex-Chat

-# A PHP based chat application which provides one to one chat
+## A simple PHP based chat application which provides one to one chat